-Assessment of the Realizability of Deferred Tax Assets.
+Assessing the Recognition of Deferred Tax Assets.
 The carrying amount of deferred tax assets at each reporting date are reviewed and reduced to the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred tax assets to be utilized.
 The Group's assessment on the recognition of deferred tax assets on deductible temporary differences is based on the forecasted taxable income of the subsequent reporting periods.
 This forecast is based on the Group's past results and future expectations on revenue and expenses.

-The Group did not recognize deferred tax assets amounting to \$\pm\$15.4 million and \$\pm\$11.6 million as at December 31, 2022 and 2021, respectively (see Note 18).
-The Group has assessed that it is not probable that sufficient taxable profit will be available to allow all or part of the deferred tax assets to be utilized.
+The details of deferred tax assets as at December 31, 2023 and 2022 are disclosed in Note 18.
+The Group did not recognize the deferred tax assets as it has assessed that it is not probable that sufficient taxable profit will be available to allow all or part of the deferred tax assets to be utilized.